 Clustering

-The RabbitMQ Helper is a tool that streamlines that streamlines the RabbitMQ clustering process on Windows.
+The RabbitMQ Helper is a tool that streamlines the RabbitMQ clustering process on Windows.
 For instructions, see Clustering Guide and Quorum Queues.

 For Quorum Queues, ensure you have at least three nodes, or your cluster cannot tolerate a node fault.